 To get the best idea of what type of financial aid award you and your family may receive from Carnegie Mellon, please use the Financial Aid Estimator below.

 Financial Aid Estimator

 Please complete the online form below.
-We’ll provide you with an estimate by mail within five to seven business days of receiving your form.
+We’ll provide you with an estimate by mail within 10-14 business days of receiving your form.